isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-bad-knees/index.md

 - Supportive

 Cons:
-- A customer reported that its a bit tight�on the upper
+- A customer reported that its a bit tighton the upper

 ### [3.
 HOKA ONE ONE Women's Bondi 6 Running Shoe](https://www.amazon.com/dp/B07L5MMSZ9/?tag=p-policy-20)
 Most female runners with bad knees are pleased with the support, cushioning, and stability that the HOKA ONE ONE Women's Bondi 6 Running Shoe provides.